ashierj/superdemo/doc/api/groups.md

 Creates a service account user.
 You can specify username and name.
 If you do not specify these attributes, the default name is `Service account user` and the username is automatically generated.

+This API endpoint works on top-level groups only.
+It does not work on subgroups.

 ```plaintext
 POST /groups/:id/service_accounts
 ```